tanveer-sayyed/Experiments/trading/README.md

 Above it can be seen that the day's prediction is normalised to account for short-term variations.
 The adjustment is decided by the algorithm and not humans.
 This adjusted value is thus more robust.
 Even medium-term variations would be considered, which is still a work in progress.

-The following graph shows the testing result of model.
-As you can see the direction as well as predictions are near to the true-value in more than 90% of the cases.
+The below graph shows the testing result of model.
+As you can see the direction is correct in more than 90% of the cases!
-Also the distance between the green and the red dot is the profit maximiser/loss minimiser buffer; the more the distance the more the scope for saving wealth(contingent upon the direction).
+Also the distance between the green and the red dot is the profit maximiser/loss minimiser buffer; the more the distance the more the scope for wealth preservation(contingent upon the direction).

 ![2021-07-26 12:57:23 712827_Close_ FUTURE](https://user-images.githubusercontent.com/45352897/127092812-1c26f1a7-3aa4-484c-a3b6-7c41d69fc2f6.png)

 Upon prediction the next step is to activate momentum strategy after a particular threshold.
 This threshold is decided by the model.

+Furture work:
+Based on the slope the algorithm decides to buy only calls or only puts or both calls and puts (along with their thresholds, calculated by the model).